rewinfrey/ActionLogic/README.md

   end
 end

-ActionTaskExample.execute # ~> ["Attribute: example_attribute with value: #<OtherClass:0x007fb5ca04edb8> was expected to be of type ExampleClass but is OtherClass"] (ActionLogic::AttributeTypeError)
+ActionTaskExample.execute # ~> context: ActionTaskExample message: Attribute: example_attribute with value: #<OtherClass:0x007fb5ca04edb8> was expected to be of type ExampleClass but is OtherClass (ActionLogic::AttributeTypeError)
 ```

 Attribute and type validations are very helpful, but in some situations this is not enough.
 Additionally, `ActionLogic` provides presence validation so you can also verify that